tansaku/webserver_log_parser/README.md

 It might make sense to add an additional class to represent the `WebserverLog` separately but probably premature refactoring given the current level of complexity and specified requirements.
 Earlier versions of the  `WebserverLogParser` could be considered to be doing too much in terms of reading the file, and splitting the lines and constructing the main data structure.
 Although a counter argument would be that the `WebServerLogParser` class was way below the 100 line limit that Sandi Metz suggests to be the maximum suggested class size.

 The danger with too many small classes is that it becomes difficult to follow the flow of execution.
-However with good tests and test coverage it is trivial to extract private methods such as the `parse_line` method in the `WebServerLogParser` into a `LineParser` class with "single" responsibility for line parsing.
+However with good tests and test coverage it was straightforward to extract private methods such as the `parse_line` method in the `WebServerLogParser` into a `LineParser` class with "single" responsibility for line parsing.
 This does require it to have a reference to the larger data structure it needs to keep track of the aggregate information, which is maybe hinting at the need for another class.
-The extraction of the `parse_line` private method to a LineParser method has been included, although this has led to a slight drop in performance; it's trade offs all the way.
+The extraction of the `parse_line` private method to a LineParser method has been included, although this has led to a slight drop in speed performance; it's trade offs all the way.

-### Performance?
+### Performance (Speed)?

-The system might have to cope with very long webserver logs and the approach taken has not been extensively optimised for either time or space performance.
+The system might have to cope with very long webserver logs and the approach taken has not been extensively optimised for either time (speed) or space (memory) performance.
 The focus was on getting something that would work robustly.
-Performance improvements would come from a different structure.
-Perhaps only Set-ting the ip array when unique page views were requested, and/or adjusting the data structures used to manage the data as it accumulates.
+Performance improvements could come from different data structures used to manage the data as it accumulates.
 At least for the current code the visits map is created once and then sorting is performed on that.
 The results of the sorting could be memoized, but that feels like premature optimization in the absence of specific performance requirements.

-No performance requirements were specified, but a performance assessment framework has been added and can be executed as follows:
+No performance requirements were specified, but a speed performance assessment framework has been added and can be executed as follows:

 ```
 $ bundle exec rake performance